tjresearch/research-connor_joseph/README.md

 Installation
 ------------

-Download all the files and change the path variable in "autotations.py" to the location of the "export.pkl" file.
+Clone this project or download all the files under the "code" folder and change the path variable in "autotations.py" to the location of the "export.pkl" file.

 Running